wiseman-timelord/WGet-GGUF-Hug/README.md

 # WGet-GGUF-Hug
+Status: Working
+* This program has only been tested so far on "TheBloke/CodeUp-Llama-2-13B-Chat-HF-GGUF", but it was done on public wifi, and worked splendidly.

+## Description
-WGet-GGUF-Hug is a PowerShell script designed to provide a simple interface for downloading files using the `wget` utility.
-It allows users to enter download URLs, extracts filenames, checks for existing files, and performs downloads.
-The script organizes downloaded files into "Downloads" and "Completed" folders.
-The program features a user-friendly menu system and informative status messages.
-Users can interact with the script to initiate downloads, view files in the "Downloads" or "Completed" folders, and exit the program.
-WGet-GGUF-Hug streamlines the download process and enhances user experience within a PowerShell environment.
+WGet-GGUF-Hug is a PowerShell script designed to simplify file downloads using the `wget` utility.
+It offers a straightforward interface for entering download URLs, extracting filenames, checking for existing files, and executing downloads.
+The script efficiently organizes downloaded files into "Downloads" and "Completed" folders, enhancing user experience within a PowerShell environment.

-**Features and Functions of WGet-GGUF-Hug:**

-1. **Start-Script:**
-   - Displays a startup message when the script begins.

-2. **Initialize-Folders:**
-   - Creates necessary folders, such as "Downloads" and "Completed," and sets initial folders.

-3. **Extract-Filename:**
+## Features:
-   - Extracts the filename from a given URL that contains ".gguf" in a specific format.
+- **Reading of Complex URLs**: WGet-GGUF-Hug extracts filenames from URLs containing ".gguf" in a specific format.
-   - Displays the extracted filename.
-   - Pauses for 2 seconds for visibility.

-4. **Show-Menu:**
-   - Clears the console and displays a menu for user interaction.

-5. **Download:**
-   - Accepts a URL from the user.
-   - Extracts the filename from the URL.
-   - Displays the extracted filename.
-   - Checks if the file already exists in the "Downloads" or "Completed" folder.
-   - Downloads the file using `wget.exe` and specifies the output file.
-   - Displays the output of the `wget` command.
-   - Moves the downloaded file to the "Completed" folder upon successful download.
-   - Provides status messages for successful or failed downloads.
+- **Download Method Selection**: WGet-GGUF-Hug uses the `wget.exe` utility for downloads.

-6. **Scan-Folder:**
+- **File Management**: WGet-GGUF-Hug organizes downloaded files into "Downloads" and "Completed" folders.
-   - Displays a list of files in the specified folder (either "Downloads" or "Completed").
+- **Interactive Menus**: WGet-GGUF-Hug features a user-friendly menu system with options to enter a download URL, scan files in the "Downloads" or "Completed" folder, and exit the program.

-7. **Main:**
-   - Initiates the main program loop.
-   - Displays the startup message, initializes folders, and presents a menu for user choices.
-   - Allows the user to:
-     - Enter a download URL.
-     - Scan files in the "Downloads" folder.
-     - Scan files in the "Completed" folder.
-     - Exit the program.
-   - Handles invalid choices gracefully.
+## Interface:
 ```
                      -= WGet-GGUF-Hug =-

                 1) Enter Download URL